nhsconnect/FHIR-CDS/pages/explore/api_general_guidance.md

 -->
 #### `_format` request parameter ####
-If used, this parameter must specify one of the [mime types](api_general_guidance.html#content-types) recognised by a CDS server.
+If used, this parameter must specify one of the [mime types](api_general_guidance.html#content-types) recognised by CDSS and EMS Servers.

 <!--
 #### Invalid Reference URL in Pointer Create Request ####